 In a trade environment where your goods are already navigating tariff stacking, classification complexity, and preference documentation requirements, adding forced labor compliance to the burden feels overwhelming.
 But it is not optional.
 And the importers who build it into their compliance infrastructure now, rather than scrambling after a detention notice arrives, are the ones who keep their goods moving and their customers served.

-This guide reflects UFLPA enforcement practices and CBP requirements as of April 3, 2026.
+This guide reflects UFLPA and Withhold Release Order enforcement practices and CBP requirements as of July 13, 2026.
 The UFLPA Entity List, enforcement priorities, and review procedures are updated regularly.
 Importers should monitor the CBP forced labor enforcement page, screen suppliers against the current Entity List, and consult with a licensed customs broker or trade counsel for guidance specific to their supply chains.